egison/egison/docs/reference/pattern-matching.rst

 --------------------------------

 ``matchAllDFS`` and ``matchDFS`` are variants of ``matchAll`` and ``match``, respectively.
-See :ref:`label-match-search-order` for the description.
+See :ref:`match-search-order` for the description.

 Pattern functions
 -----------------